sericaia/fiber-reactivelondon-presentation/slides/03-reconciliation.md

 2. *key* property *hint*

-Note: Two elements of diff types produce diff trees; The developers can *hint* at which child elements may be stable across different renders using *key* props; React achieves O(n)
+Note: - Two elements of diff types produce diff trees;
+- The developers can *hint* at which child elements may be stable across different renders using *key* props;
+- React achieves O(n) - "order of N"

 ### Reconciliation Algorithm